 Raleigh, NC Panic Attack Disorder Counseling—Wake County Counselors for Anxiety

 A panic attack is a sudden feeling of intense discomfort and psychological pain that often incorporates a fear of impending doom – you might feel that you are about to lose control, lose your senses or even die.
 Although the attack peaks within minutes, it feels like eternity.
 If it happens frequently, it can indicate a panic disorder.
-However, therapeutic treatment of panic disorder is usually highly effective, and our Thriveworks Raleigh Panic Attack Disorder Counseling provides help in that regard.
+However, therapeutic treatment of panic disorder is usually highly effective, and our anxiety counselors at Thriveworks in Raleigh can provide help in that regard.